yiisoft/di/README.md

 Name binding is a way to bind a name to a definition.
 It is used to resolve a definition not by its class name but by a name.

-Set a definitions with a specific name.
+Set definitions with a specific name.
 It may be typed or untyped reference like:
 1. `'$serviceName' => $definition`
 2. `Service::class . ' $serviceName' => $definition`